raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 ## Logging

-If your program encounters a problem, it can be very useful to have a record of what happened.
+If your program encounters a problem, it can be useful to have a record of what happened.
 Logging allows you to keep track of your program's behaviour and can help you identify and fix issues when analysing your results after the mission.

-The `logzero` library ([documentation here](https://logzero.readthedocs.io/en/latest/))provides a simple way to record information about what your program is doing.
+The `logzero` library ([documentation here](https://logzero.readthedocs.io/en/latest/)) provides a simple way to record information about what your program is doing.
 For example, you might log:

 * Each iteration of a loop
 * When an important function is called
 * Sensor readings or key calculations
 * Which branch of an if/else statement was executed

 Be careful not to log more information than you need.
-All logged data counts towards your download allowance, and **teams can download a maximum of 250 MB of data** from the ISS.
+All logged data counts towards your download allowance, and **teams can download a maximum of 250MB of data** from the ISS.

 The example below uses `logzero` to record each iteration of a loop: